weavejester/ring-anti-forgery/README.md

 ## Usage

+The `wrap-anti-forgery` middleware should be applied to your Ring handler.

+Any request that isn't a `HEAD` or `GET` request will now require an anti-forgery token, or an "access denied" response will be returned.

+As default, a synchronizer token pattern is used and the token is bound to the session.

+In both synchronizer and encrypted token mode the token is accessible via the `*anti-forgery-token*` var.

+### Synchronizer token

-The `wrap-anti-forgery` middleware should be applied to your Ring handler, inside of the standard `wrap-session` middleware in Ring:
+You must use `wrap-anti-forgery` middleware inside of the standard `wrap-session` middleware in Ring:

 ```clojure
 (use 'ring.middleware.anti-forgery